F5Networks/terraform-provider-bigip/docs/resources/bigip_as3.md

 ### Common Attributes

-- `ignore_metadata` - (Optional, Default: false) Set to true to ignore AS3 metadata when comparing.
+- `ignore_metadata` - (Optional, Default: false) Set to true to ignore AS3 metadata fields (`updateMode`, `schemaVersion`, `id`, `label`, `remark`, `persist`) when comparing the stored declaration against the desired state.
+When enabled, differences in these metadata fields (which BIG-IP AS3 may add or modify automatically) will not trigger an update.
+If the user does not define a `Common` tenant in their declaration, the auto-created `Common` partition is also excluded from comparison.
+If the user defines `Common` in their declaration, changes to it will be detected normally.
 - `tenant_filter` - (Optional) Filters tenants from AS3 declaration.
 - `tenant_name` - (Computed) The tenant name used.
 - `per_app_mode` - (Computed) Whether the AS3 was posted in per-app mode.